MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 ## Testing your widget provider

 In **Solution Explorer**, right-click your solution and select **Build Solution**.
 Once this is done, right-click your **ExampleWidgetProviderPackage** and select **Deploy**.
 In the current release, the only supported widget host is the widget board.
 To see the widgets you will need to open the widget board and select **Add widgets** in the top right.
-Scroll to the bottom of the availble widgets and you should see the mock **Weather Widget** and **Microsoft Counting Widget** that were created in this tutorial.
+Scroll to the bottom of the available widgets and you should see the mock **Weather Widget** and **Microsoft Counting Widget** that were created in this tutorial.
 Click on the widgets to pin them to your widget board and test their functionality.